mmizumoto1213/cse15l-lab-reports/lab-report-5-week-10.md

 ![Our Code's Issue To Fix](22ProblemWithLineNumber.PNG)

 The expected output from running test 22 is an empty list.
 This is because there is a space inside the parenthesis in between text.
 The issue in our code is that we do not check for spaces in between text inside of our links (line 30-31).
-We can fix this by wrapping these lines in an if statement before we add the potential link to our list.
+We can fix this by wrapping these lines in an if statement like the one on line 75-78, in the class example, before we add the potential link to our list.